paulogarithm/workshop-lua-c/README.md

 See this little bar ?
 This is your lua skills that are upgrading !

-You will first have to create
+You will first have to create a module that returns a number:
 ```lua
 local foo = require("mymodule.so")